-Since September 2018, I publish my language goals for the upcoming month on my blog.
+Since September 2018, I publish my language goals for the current month on my blog.
 This is a history of the past months and how well I did.

 I was successful in completing my challenge for March!

 I have started and finished three books this month:

 You can read more about these books in my reading journal of March.

 I also managed to find a way to improve my Japanese while playing Animal Crossing: New Horizons.
 I am writing a diary about what happens in the game in Japanese!
 More about that in this post!